dpopkov/notes/angular4java/Angular 10 dbd7f.md

 }
 ```

 In the HTML where we define the footer we want to set the value of property lastAccessed.
-We bind to lastAccessed by putting it in square brackets in the HTML and applying the `@Input()` decorator in *FooterComponent* code file:
+We bind to lastAccessed by putting it in square brackets in the HTML and applying the `@Input()` decorator in *FooterComponent* code file.

+app.component.html:

 ```html
 <app-footer #footer [lastAccessed]="startTime"></app-footer>
 ```

+footer.component.ts:

 ```tsx
 @Input()